 - The 3% valuation cap on homesteaded properties and how it benefits homeowners

 Assessor staff is always on hand to help taxpayers with their questions or concerns.
 A taxpayer can view the Assessor's property records and will be provided a public data sheet on their property.
 Homestead exemptions typically save a homeowner between $91 and $140 a year in taxes, and Assessor staff can help a homeowner apply at these engagements.

 Ken Yazel believes it is important to be available in person to answer taxpayer questions, address concerns, and generally provide information about property valuation and ad valorem taxes in Tulsa County.
 The Tulsa County Assessor Community Outreach Program is designed to give taxpayers an opportunity to learn about what our office does and to provide a forum to answer questions and receive feedback.

 Schedule a Speaker

-To request that Assessor Ken Yazel speak at your next group meeting, please call (918) 596-5169 or email firstname.lastname@example.org.
+To request that Assessor Ken Yazel or a member of his staff speak at your next group meeting, please call (918) 596-5169 or email email@example.com.